SokolAlexander/context-example/README.md

 While the previous solution separated contexts, this advanced implementation:

 1. **Eliminates Unnecessary Renders**: Components only re-render when the exact piece of state they use changes

    - If you change the crust, only CrustSelector and components that display crust will re-render
    - If you change the toppings, SizeSelector and CrustSelector remain stable

 2. **Scales Better**: As your application grows, this pattern maintains performance by keeping renders targeted

 This implementation demonstrates how to solve the context performance problem not just through separation of concerns but through intelligent subscription patterns that minimize component re-renders.

+## Moving forward

+Now we have a sort of a own-implemented state management system, that still has some issues, at least:

+- Hard to debug and track changes
+- No built-in middleware or side effects handling
+- No built-in computed values etc.
+- No way to access the store outside of a react component

+Depending on how we want to solve this, we could either:
+A. ensure 1-way data flow, add reducer, support for middleware - this way redux-like state management is possible
+B. add reactivity to the store, use e.g. RxJS.
+Update state with actions, add computed values and move towards Mobx-like state management
+C. Get rid of the React context and store the state in a plain object.
+Still use selectors, but the state is not bound to react.
+Expose functions to get and set state - this is more zustand-like approach.
+D. Support splitting the state into multiple stores, decentralize the state management and allow atomic updates - this is more like a Jorai.

+Anyway, we're not gonna reimplement the state management system oursleves (that way madness lies).
+But now that we know a bit more about the approaches, we can make a more informed decision when choosing the most appropriate library for the job.